JogoShugh/CoderDojoPonceSprings.TicTacToe/exercises.md

 # Thinking about the game of Tic Tac Toe

-Think about how you play a typical game of Tic Tac Toe on paper for a few moments.
-Think about the board that you draw, the rules for how you make moves, alternate turns, and ultimately how one player wins, and how a game can end in a tie.
+Now let's think about how you play a typical game of Tic Tac Toe on paper for a few moments.
+Think about the following aspects and write down your thoughts on paper, or in the text box below.

+* The board that you draw
+* The rules for who makes the first moves
+* The rules of alternating turns
+* How one player wins, and the different "paths" the player can take to win
+* Or, how a game can end in a tie

+Next, do this:

-Now, write down what comes to your mind, in plain English phrases or sentences.
-You should do this on your own first, then compare your answers to what I came up with.
+* Write down what comes to your mind, in plain English phrases or sentences. **It's important that you try this on your own first, because we'll be referring to your notes later when you build the game.**
+* Once you've done this, then compare your answers to what I came up with below.
 Your answers may differ.
-They are probably no worse or better than my own.
+They are probably no worse or better than my own, but if you had any difficulty then my answers can help you.

 My thoughts: